 - Not made of stainless steel or aluminum

-6. Tetra Pond De-Icer - De-Icer That Looks Like A Decoration
+3. Tetra – Looks Like A Decoration

 The Tetra Pond De-Icer is not only a de-icer like blends well into your pond, but also very reasonable in price.
-It looks like a rock so it won't stick out like a sore thumb.
+It looks like a rock so it won’t stick out like a sore thumb.
 It is your standard 300 watt de-icer like we have seen with the smaller units on this list.
-It won't have the LED indicator like the other because it's meant to blend in your pond, but it does the job.
+It won’t have the LED light indicator like the others because it’s meant to blend in your pond, but it does the job.
 The price is tough to beat as well!

-Tetra is usually a brand for me that I view as longer quality.
-They tend to make a lot of entry level or newbie friendly budget friendly setups, however this particular unit is backed by a 3 year warranty, so I'm willing to give it the benefit of the doubt.
+Tetra is usually a brand for me that I view as lacking quality.
+They tend to make a lot of entry level or newbie friendly budget friendly setups, however this particular unit is backed by a 3 year warranty, so I’m willing to give it the benefit of the doubt.
 It is not made of stainless steel or aluminum, but the unit looking like a rock is a nice draw and I can see how that can appeal to my buyers.

 - Looks like a pond decoration